-During the opening segment of the interview with a man Porter imagined a woman who favored the rough hewn cowboy look would find handsome, she allowed Devin the freedom to set forth the goals and guiding principles of the Arizona Home Guard.
-The six foot five retired colonel did so in a rich baritone voice that was almost as mesmerizing as were the pair of pale blue eyes with which he fixed Porter with in a steady, unflinching stare.
+During the opening segment of the interview with a man Porter imagined a woman who favored the rough-hewn cowboy look might find handsome, she allowed Devin the freedom to set forth the goals and guiding principles of the Arizona Home Guard.
+The six-foot-five retired colonel with his rich baritone was almost as mesmerizing as were the pair of pale blue eyes he fixed Porter with in a steady, unflinching stare.
 “Our name says it all, Ms. Porter.
 Each and every man and woman who is part of this organization is a native of Arizona, either by birth or by choice.
 They are here for no other purpose than to protect their families and homes.”

 “From?”
-Porter asked in a tone that came across as haughty.
+Porter asked haughtily.

 “People who, in the course of violating the laws of the state of Arizona and the United States, place our loved ones in danger.”

-“You are, of course, referring to undocumented immigrants.”
+“You are, of course, referring to undocumented immigrants?”

 “Illegal aliens, Ms. Porter.
-While many of them are people who want nothing more than an opportunity to build a better life for themselves and their loved ones, liberally mixed in with them are others who are nothing more than criminals, drug dealers, miscreants, members of crime organizations such as MS-13 and, as you well know, non-Latinos who belong to organizations hell bent on bringing the war on terror to our shores.
+While many of them are people who want nothing more than an opportunity to build a better life for themselves and their loved ones, liberally mixed in with them are others who are nothing more than criminals, drug dealers, miscreants, members of crime organizations such as MS-13 and, as you well know, non-Latinos who belong to organizations hell bent on bringing terrorism to our shores.
 Regardless of their motivation for coming to the United States, all have violated the laws our elected officials are obliged to uphold and enforce but have chosen to ignore.”

 A slight tugging at the corner of her lips informed Devin she was pleased with the direction this discussion was going, one she hoped to take advantage of.
 He was as well, for it put into play the very issue that was at the heart of a problem the people of Arizona had to deal with every day.
 “Isn’t that a job best left to the Border Patrol as well as state and local law enforcement agencies?”

-“It would be if they were allowed to by the people in Washington to carry out their duties and were provided with the manpower and resources with which to do so.
+“It would be, if the people in Washington allowed Border Patrol and others to carry out their duties and provided them with the manpower and resources to do so.
 But neither is true, a sad state of affairs I am sure you are well aware of.”

-There then followed an exchange that left Porter sounding less like a journalist and more like a spokesman for the Administration and its policy concerning the flow of illegal aliens across the U.S.-Mexican border.
-Through out it, whenever she used the term undocumented immigrant, Devin reminded her that by crossing the border in the manner they did, regardless of their motivation, they were in violation of the law.
+The next exchange left Porter sounding less like a journalist and more like a spokesperson for the Administration and its policy concerning the flow of illegal aliens across the U.S.-Mexican border.
+Through out it, whenever she used the term “undocumented immigrant,” Devin reminded her that by crossing the border in the manner they did, regardless of their motivation, they were in violation of the law.
 After one such tête-à-tête, Devin surprised Porter by leaning back in his seat and smirking.
-“Tell me, Ms. Porter, would you call a family of homeless people who snuck into your upper Eastside apartment at night without your permission and took up residence in your guest bedroom an uninvited visitor?” he asked mockingly.
+“Tell me, Ms. Porter, would you call a family of homeless people who snuck into your Upper East Side apartment at night without your permission and took up residence in your guest bedroom an uninvited visitor?” he asked mockingly.